-1. Nchimunya will be leaving next week for Australia.
+TASK (APPLICATION) 1.
+Nchimunya will be leaving next week for Australia.
 He lives down the street.

-B Nchimunya who

-2. The bag is on display in another shop at a cheaper price.
+B Nchimunya who 2.
+The bag is on display in another shop at a cheaper price.
 It's the one you bought.

-B: The bag, which

-3. Moonga lost the pen.
+B: The bag, which 3.
+Moonga lost the pen.
 Her mother had given her the pen.

-B: The pen that

-4. I went to see the police officer.
+B: The pen that 4.
+I went to see the police officer.
 He is uncle on my mother's side.

-B: join using 'who'

-5. That is the boy.
+B: join using 'who' 5.
+That is the boy.
 His parents came yesterday.

-B Rewrite using 'whose'

-6. The cat is dead.
+B Rewrite using 'whose' 6.
+The cat is dead.
 It's ate the meat.

-B The cat that

-7. A The cake which you baked was very nice and delicious.

-B: The cake you

-8. The girl has been expelled.
+B The cat that 7.
+A The cake which you baked was very nice and delicious.
+B: The cake you 8.
+The girl has been expelled.
 We caught her stealing from the canteen.

-B: The girl, we

-9. Mwanza is from Mugomo village.
+B: The girl, we 9.
+Mwanza is from Mugomo village.
 His village is quite poor.

-B: Mugomo village

-10. The man you borrowed money from is looking for Sitali.

-B: The man from

-11. The painting the boys were looking at was done by handicapped young lady.

-B: The painting at

-12. The procurement committee Mundia sits on is very influential.

-B: The procurement committee on
+B: Mugomo village 10.
+The man you borrowed money from is looking for Sitali.
+B: The man from 11.
+The painting the boys were looking at was done by handicapped young lady.
+B: The painting at 12.
+The procurement committee Mundia sits on is very influential.
+B: The procurement committee on Exercise Complete position to a selective property in the bloods on coop of the toy.

-Exercise

-O mark the Walle and Walle and the Mark

 Supply a suitable relative pronoun in the blank spaces of the text.
 Laurel and Hardy were a pair of comedy actors (1) made over 100 films from 1926 to 1940.
 Stan Laurel, (2) was born in Britain, and Oliver Hardy, an American, were first successful in silent films and were famous for their slapstick style of comedy.
-In their films, Laurel often caused the many accidents (3) happened to them both, after (4) Hardy would get angry and say, 'This is another fine mess (5) You've gotten me into.'
+In their films, Laurel often caused the many accidents (3) happened to them both, after (4) gotten me into.'
 A Jekyll and Hyde is a person (6) has two personalities, one of (7) is bad and the other good.
-The expression comes from a novel about Dr. Jekyll, (8)investigates the good and evil parts of human nature and invents a drug (9) can separate them.
-When he takes the drug, he becomes an evil version of himself, (10)he calls Mr. Hyde.
+The expression comes from a novel about Dr. Jekyll, (8)investigates the good and evil parts of human nature and invents a drug (9)